architech-boards/documentation-template/source/bitbake.rst

 Environment
 -----------

-To properly run Bitbake, the first thing you need to do is setup a proper shell environment.
+To properly run Bitbake, the first thing you need to do is setup the shell environment.
 Luckily, there is a script that takes care of it, all you need to do is:

 .. important::